Meet our Staff

 Dominique Brown- Youth Advocate/ Lived Experience Expert

-email elizabeth at elizabeth@cvjusticecoalition.com
+email dominique at dominique@justiceco.org

 KIM CONTRERAS, TRAUMA HEALING SPECIALIST